Prismic raises $20 million for its headless CMS – TechCrunch

 Prismic, a company building a content management system, has raised a $20 million Series A funding round.
 While the startup has been profitable since 2016, it wants to unlock the full potential of its headless CMS by iterating more quickly on its product.
 Aglaé Ventures and Eurazeo are co-leading today’s funding round.

 Headless content management systems are a bit different from traditional content management systems.
 The backend and the frontend of your website operate totally separately.
 You write content in the backend where it is safely stored.
-The frontend of your application fetches content from the backend using an API and display it to your customers and readers.
+The frontend of your application fetches content from the backend using an API and displays it to your customers and readers.

 Dissociating those two key parts of your content management system provides many advantages.
 It is more secure, it scales much better and it gives you a ton of flexibility when it comes to frontend framework and hosting.